alexdante3173/3DMP/Spring Car/README.txt

 ## Software

-The software I used to designe and render the Spring Car is Fusion360 and PrusaSlicer 2.3.0 for slicing.
+The software I used to design and render the Spring Car is Fusion360 and PrusaSlicer 2.3.0 for slicing.

 ### Author
 This design was made by Alexandra Dinu.